ExchangeUnion/docs/Market Maker Guide.md

 Then you'll be asked to enter the path to your backup drive, e.g. a previously mounted USB drive:
 ```
 Please enter a path to a destination where to store a backup of your environment.
-It includes everything, but NOT your wallet balance which is secured by your XUD SEED.
+It includes everything, but NOT your on-chain wallet balance which is secured by your XUD SEED.
 The path should be an external drive, like a USB or network drive, which is permanently available on your device since backups are written constantly.

 Enter path to backup location: /media/USB/
 Checking...
 OK.